rekhaDevs/samagragovernance.in/src/pages/team/index.md

       worked at CollPoll, an ed-tech start up as a Product Manager.
 The belief that the path towards equity is through governance and an opportunity to realize this goal at scale brought Saket to Samagra.
-Currently he is part of the Tech@Samagra team.
+Currently he is part of the SamagraX team.
     image: /img/saket.jpg
     linkedInProfile: 'https://www.linkedin.com/in/saket-sinha-2992a924/'
     name: Saket Sinha
-    project: Tech@Samagra
+    project: SamagraX
   - bio: >-
       Saloni holds a Bachelor's degree in Commerce from Shri Ram College of Commerce, Delhi University.
 Before joining Samagra, she worked as a